Online gambling regulation

 The legislation upon which a Gibraltar license is based comes in the form of the

-2005 Gambling Act; a rather notable
+2005 Gambling Act; a rather notable omission is any requirement to

-omission is any requirement to actually pay the player!
-However, the complaint form does not require that a complaint be
+actually pay the player!
+However, the complaint form does not require that a complaint be based on a specific breach of the legislation.

-The Gibraltar online gambling regulatory regime's thoroughness and clarity could well be adopted as a model for all other
+The Gibraltar online gambling regulatory regime's thoroughness and clarity could well be adopted as a model for all other such enterprises.

 (